 Form in floral design relates to the contour of individual components as well as the overall arrangement.
 For example, a dahlia has a round form.
 Form can also refer to the width, height and depth of an arrangement.

 Colour relates to how the eye responds to light waves.
-In floral design, it’s an element that can inspire different emotions in a viewer.
+In floral design, colour is an element that can inspire different emotions in a viewer.
 For instance warm colours such as red, orange and yellow tend to look more forward, more dynamic.
 On the other hand, cool colours like blue, violet and green appear more receding.
 Cool colours create a more calm, relaxed feel.

 For more on colours, you might be interested in our other post here.